 Washington Brain Injury Law

-- Neuro-Optometric Rehabilitation: a treatment provided by interdisciplinary specialists dedicated to improve visual deficits resulting from traumatic brain injury;
+Neuro-Optometric Rehabilitation: a treatment provided by interdisciplinary specialists dedicated to improving visual deficits resulting from traumatic brain injury;

 If you have suffered a brain injury as a result of the negligence, carelessness, or recklessness of another, you may have a legal claim.
 Call today for a free consultation.
 We are located in Bonney Lake and serve clients from Auburn, Kent, Puyallup, Sumner, Enumclaw, and throughout Western Washington.